OrdinaryMagician/undeath_m/README.md

  - **Ember Flash:** A small burst of fire from one's open palm.
 Semi-short range, and more damaging the closer one is to the target.
  - **Eruption:** A staple of the *"explosion magic"* sub-school of pyromancy.
 Focusing on a single nearby spot, a potent blast will be triggered, sending nearby targets flying into the air, covered in flames.
- - **Stone Skin:** A defensive spell that temporarily coats the wearer's skin with stony scales, improving resistance at the cost of decreased mobility.
  - **Red Sun:** One of the many revolutionary spells of the **Beast-Magus**.
 A raging inferno conjured into a self-stabilized sphere, ready to be thrown into the face of whoever is unlucky to deserve such a nasty surprise.
  - **Inferno Whirl:** A potent area denial pyromancy, summoning a conjunction of flame whirls that dance around the caster, spreading outwards in the process.